ishpreet95/ADA-Project/README.md

 # ADA-Project
-A project on the LeetCode Hard problem Word Search II
+A project on the LeetCode Hard problem Word Search II using HTML, CSS and basic JavaScript.